typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 ```

-Building the schema is covered in `writeOntology()`.
+Building the schema is covered in `writeSchema()`.
 First, the method adds the attribute types using putAttributeType():

 ```java
 identifier = tx.putAttributeType("identifier", AttributeType.DataType.STRING);